zerotier/libzt/src/stack_drivers/README.md

 Stack Drivers
 ====

-These files contain code to load and interface with network stacks.
+These files contain code to load, initialize, and interface network stacks to the ZeroTier ethernet tap service.